allthroughthenight/allthroughthenight.github.io/README.md

 * Remove unneeded features (RSS Feed, SEO, Google Analytics)
 * Use a custom domain
 * Clean up git log to one initial 'hero' commit
+* Other pages for "About Me" and "Portfolio" maybe?

 ## set-up